Crown Jewels of the United Kingdom: Iron Age and Romans

 The earliest known use of a crown in Britain was discovered by archaeologists in 1988 in Deal, Kent, and dates to between 200 and 150 BC.
 A sword, brooch, ceremonial shield, and decorated bronze crown with a single arch, (Note: British Museum number 1990,0102.24) which sat directly on the head of its wearer, were found inside the tomb of the Deal Warrior.
-At this point, crowns were symbols of authority worn by religious and military leaders.
-Priests continued to use crowns following the Roman conquest of Britain in 43 AD.
-A dig in a field at Hockwold cum Wilton, Norfolk, in the 1950s revealed a bronze crown with two arches and depictions of male faces, (Note: British Museum number 1957,0207.15) as well as two bronze diadems with an adjustable headband and repoussé silver embellishments, dating from the Roman period.
-One diadem features a plaque in the centre depicting a man holding a sphere and an object similar to a shepherd's crook, (Note: British Museum number 1956,1011.2) analogues of the orb and sceptre that evolved later as royal ornaments.
+During the Iron Age, crowns were symbols of religious and military authority.
+Priests continued to wear crowns following the Roman conquest of Britain in 43 AD.
+Excavations in the 1950s near a temple site in Hockwold cum Wilton, Norfolk, unearthed a bronze crown with two arches and depictions of male faces, (Note: British Museum number 1957,0207.15) as well as two bronze diadems, (Note: British Museum number 1956,1011.2) each with an adjustable headband and repoussé silver embellishments, dating from the Roman period.
+One diadem features a plaque in the centre depicting a man holding a sphere in his left hand and an object similar to a shepherd's crook in his right – analogues of the orb and sceptre, which evolved later as royal ornaments.